MC Jin: 2006–2007: Independent label

 Jin released two albums in 2006.
 The first, 100 Grand Jin, was a mixtape that was released on August 29, 2006.
 The single released from the album is "FYI", for which the rapper shot and released a music video.
 The second album is Jin's third LP, I Promise.

 On his MySpace, Jin mentioned that he was working on another English album named "Birthdays, Funerals and Things in Between".
 Jin premiered the song, "Open Letter to Obama," on April 24, 2007, which made him become 1st on then-Presidential nominee Barack Obama's Top 8 list on MySpace.

 On April 16, 2007, Jin made a tribute song to the victims of the Virginia Tech massacre called "Rain, Rain Go Away".
-Later that year, Jin decided to make his November 2006 online album, I Promise available in retail stores; it was given an October 23, 2007 release.
+Later that year, Jin decided to make his November 2006 online album, I Promise available in retail stores; it was given an October 23, 2007, release.

-In 2006, the PlayStation 2/Xbox video game NBA Ballers: Phenom featured MC Jin as one of the rapper characters along with Ludacris and Hot Sauce.
+In 2006, the PlayStation 2/Xbox video game NBA Ballers: Phenom featured MC Jin as one of the rapper characters along with Trikz, Ludacris and Hot Sauce.

 He released his first all-Cantonese language album, ABC, in 2007.